RobertGBryan/TinyMTCPP/README.md

   1. PeriodCertification - was not doing anything useful.
   2. Redundant floating point methods.
   3. Conversion functions that the above methods call.
-  4, Init1 & Init2 - not being used in the 64 bit initialization methods.
+  4. Init1 & Init2 - not being used in the 64 bit initialization methods.
+* Added benchmark tests against the C++ rand() method and the .NET Random class.